fraunhofer-izi/Living-Drugs-Wiki/wiki/Home/Pipelines/LivingDrugOmics-Pipeline/Usage/output.md

 - `pipeline_info`

-Each directory holds the pipeline output of the respective process.
-Processes that run per-sample are seperated into subdirectories named according to the sample name.
+Each directory contains the output from its respective process.
+Per-sample processes are organized into subdirectories named after each sample.

 ## Logging
-The `pipeline_info` directory holds Nextflow pipeline log data.
+The `pipeline_info` directory contains log data from the Nextflow pipeline itself.

-## Quality Control results
+## Quality Control Results

 ### FastQC
-The `fastqc` directory holds the per-sample output directories of the `FASTQC` proccesses containing a FastQC report for each sample.
+The `fastqc` directory contains the per-sample output directories from the `FASTQC` processes, containing a FastQC report for each sample.

 ### FastQ Screen
-The `fastq_screen` directory hold the per-sample output directories of the `FASTQ_SCREEN` processes verifying sequence runs contain the expected sequences by testing against genomes in `assets/fastq_databases`
+The `fastq_screen` directory contains the per-sample output directories from the `FASTQ_SCREEN` processes, including a report verifying whether sequencing runs contain expected sequences by testing against genomes in `assets/fastq_databases`.

 ### MultiQC
-The `multiqc` directory hlolds the output of the `MULTIQC` process including a summary of the FastQC and FastQ Screen results.
+The `multiqc` directory contains the output of the `MULTIQC` process, which provides a summary of FastQC and FastQ Screen results.

-## Analysis results
+## Analysis Results

-### Gene Expression reference
+### Gene Expression Reference
-The `gene_expression_reference` directory holds the output of the `BUILD_GEX_REFERENCE` process that is run when you build a reference at runtime.
-Using the output of this process instead of regenerating the reference every time you run the pipeline is a great way to reduce runtime and computing power.
+The `gene_expression_reference` directory contains the output of the `BUILD_GEX_REFERENCE` process, which is run when building a reference at runtime.
+Using this output instead of regenerating the reference for each pipeline run helps reduce runtime and computing power.

 ### CellRanger Multi
-The `cellranger_multi` directory holds the per-sample output directories of the `CELLRANGER_MULTI` process.
+The `cellranger_multi` directory contains per-sample output directories from the `CELLRANGER_MULTI` process.

 ### Quarto
 TODO

-### Seurat object
+### Seurat Object
-The `seurat_object` directory holds the output of the `SEURAT_OBJECT` process - more specifically: the seurat object itself.
-A merged Seurat object (`seurat_merged.Rds`), which includes all samples and their respective data types generated using 10x Genomics libraries.
+The `seurat_object` directory contains the output of the `SEURAT_OBJECT` process, specifically the Seurat object itself.
+A merged Seurat object (`seurat_merged.Rds`) is generated, which includes all samples and their respective data types from 10x Genomics libraries.

-Gene expression data is stored in an assay called "RNA," while Antibody Capture information is stored in an additional assay called "ADT."
+Gene expression data is stored in an assay called "RNA," while Antibody Capture data is stored in an additional assay called "ADT."

-Additional information is included as metadata, comprising quality scores, the abundance of mitochondrial and ribosomal genes, cell cycle scores, and doublet removal information.
+Additional metadata includes quality scores, mitochondrial and ribosomal gene abundance, cell cycle scores, and doublet removal information.

 Here is a complete list of all metadata information: